YanyuanQiao/HOP-VLN/data/README.md

 - `traj_train.json` and `traj_test.json` are training and test data for processed BnB data.
 - `bnb_neg.json` is negatives for processed BnB data.

-You can also train model using only the processed PREVALENT data.
-Please see https://github.com/YanyuanQiao/HOP-VLN/blob/0917125464240c37226d63342311d0e7bb4e7cc4/tasks/pretrain/main.py#L713